Ghostwriter Allen R. Kates, MFAW

 The director of the program who had invited me to New York told me that now I was ready to speak to the officers.

-Since CopShock was published, I have given seminars on PTSD, suicide, post-shooting trauma, vicarious traumatization, and resiliency techniques to organizations such as the National Guard Bureau, the Arizona Department of Veterans Affairs, the Association of Traumatic Stress Specialists, the Commission on Accreditation for Law Enforcement Agencies, Janes' Police Conferences, Creative Health Care, the Sacramento Law Enforcement Chaplaincy, the Spokane Washington Police Department, and the Southern Arizona Law Enforcement Training Center.
+Since CopShock was published, I have given seminars on PTSD, suicide, post-shooting trauma, vicarious traumatization, and resiliency techniques to organizations such as the National Guard Bureau, the Arizona Department of Veterans Affairs, the Association of Traumatic Stress Specialists, the Commission on Accreditation for Law Enforcement Agencies, Janes' Police Conferences, Creative Health Care, the Sacramento Law Enforcement Chaplaincy, the Spokane Washington Police Department, the Southern Arizona Law Enforcement Training Center, and the Women Leaders In Law Enforcement Training Symposium (WLLE).

-For many years, I have conducted writing workshops with courses in creative writing, memoirs, novels, self-editing, screenwriting and turning life stories into fiction.
+For many years, I have conducted writing workshops with courses in creative writing, memoirs, novels, self-editing and screenwriting.
 At the same time, I coached other writers on their manuscripts, edited their work, and, in some cases, totally rewrote their book manuscripts.
 In most cases, my relationship with the author remained confidential.

 However, some authors request that my name be included on their book covers as a marketing tool because of my own book success.